 Paint tables are used for COLR version 1 color glyph definitions.
-Eleven Paint table formats are defined (formats 1 to 11), each providing a different graphic capability for defining the composition for a color glyph.
+Twenty Paint table formats are defined (formats 1 to 20).
+Some formats come in non-variable and variable pairs, but otherwise, each provides different graphic capability for defining the composition for a color glyph.
 The graphic capability of each format and the manner in which they are combined to represent a color glyph has been described above—see 5.7.11.1.

-Each paint table format has a format field as the first field.
+Each paint table format has a one-byte format field as the first field.
 When parsing font data, the format field can be read first to determine the format of the table.